Read Part I free — English & Danish, side by side →

 Give parents — and anyone close to children — a different perspective on the goal: build the architecture that protects the child enough to learn at the edge of their capability — without protecting them so much that they never reach it.

-The book's spine is a chain: Struggle, Persistence, Capability, Results, Confidence, Purpose, Peace.
-Each link depends on all prior links.
-Breaks produce predictable failure modes.
-Purpose — the sense that one's actions matter in the world, agency at lifespan scale — is the terminal link before peace.
+The book's spine is an upward spiral: struggle the child can influence, run as a repeating loop, compounds over many turns into capability, earned confidence, and — given purpose — peace.
+The progression climbs rather than circles; a break at any turn produces a predictable failure mode.
+Purpose — the sense that one's actions matter in the world, agency at lifespan scale — is the last turn before peace.
 The longitudinal evidence (Hill and Turiano's 14-year follow-up, Martela et al.'s 23-year study) finds purpose a stronger predictor of longevity than life satisfaction.
 It is not found; it crystallizes from hundreds of agency cycles accumulated over childhood.

 What makes this different